xavier-rodet/php-tests/README.md

 Helper to automatically apply Iterator tests for a class.

 Requirements :
-* The tested class tested must implement Iterator (that's the point of doing this ...)
+* The tested class must implement Iterator (that's the point of doing this ...)
 * The tested class must use an iteration key named 'key'

 ```